CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Introduction

 We introduce CageDroneRF (CDRF), a benchmark built to close this gap with a dataset-and-toolkit co-design.
 CDRF comprises real-world captures from controlled RF-cage facilities and open-campus settings, paired with a principled raw‑signal augmentation pipeline that programmatically varies SNR, injects interfering emitters, and applies frequency shifts while preserving label consistency.
 Crucially, augmentations operate on complex baseband I/Q, before time-frequency conversion, so synthesized conditions faithfully reflect RF phenomena rather than image-level artifacts.
 For detection, frequency shifts are accompanied by exact recalculation of You-Only-Look-Once (YOLO~\cite{redmon2016you})-format annotations with correct wrap-around behavior on the spectrogram’s frequency axis.
 The data processing stack converts raw captures to spectrograms via Short-Time Fourier Transform (STFT) and exposes all parameters (e.g., sampling rate, FFT size, segment length) for reproducible ablations and reprocessing.

+{These design choices yield several key differentiators over existing RF drone benchmarks, discussed in detail in Section~\ref{subsec:comparison}.
+Briefly, CDRF spans 39~classes across 23~drone models with dual-environment collection (Faraday cage and outdoor), adopts a 20\,MHz sampling rate chosen for edge-device feasibility, and, most critically, maintains a complete, parameterized processing chain from raw I/Q through augmentation to detection annotation: any signal-level transformation automatically yields recomputed spectrogram images and bounding-box labels, an end-to-end capability absent from all prior RF drone datasets.}

-Beyond the dataset, CDRF provides interoperable utilities for dataset creation, cleaning, and evaluation.
-The data module loads .dat files via memory mapping, slices long recordings into time windows, generates spectrograms, appends per-sample metadata (including time bounds), and optionally adds controlled AWGN, Rician, or Rayleigh fading noise for precise SNR targets.
-The YOLO toolkit includes raw‑IQ augmentation and automatic bounding‑box recomputation; a dataset cleaner aligns third‑party releases (e.g., Roboflow-style~\cite{roboflow_website}) into a consistent hierarchy; and a lightweight patch exposes per-detection class probabilities from YOLO for richer calibration and analysis.
-For classification, CDRF ships PyTorch~\cite{paszke2019pytorch} baselines (binary and multi‑class) built on ResNet‑18~\cite{he2016deep} with ready-to-run dataloaders for both spectrogram images and array/pickle formats, standardizing training, metrics, and confusion matrices.
-All tooling is dataset-agnostic, enabling applications to use existing public datasets to facilitate cross-benchmark comparability.
+{Beyond the dataset, CDRF provides interoperable utilities for dataset creation, cleaning, and evaluation.
+The data module loads \texttt{.dat} files via memory mapping, slices long recordings into time windows, generates spectrograms, appends per-sample metadata (including time bounds), and optionally adds controlled AWGN, Rician, or Rayleigh fading noise for precise SNR targets.
+The YOLO toolkit includes raw-IQ augmentation and automatic bounding-box recomputation; a dataset cleaner aligns third-party releases (e.g., Roboflow-style~\cite{roboflow_website}) into a consistent hierarchy; and a lightweight patch exposes per-detection class probabilities from YOLO for richer calibration and analysis.
+For classification, CDRF ships PyTorch~\cite{paszke2019pytorch} baselines (binary and multi-class) built on ResNet-18~\cite{he2016deep} with ready-to-run dataloaders for both spectrogram images and array/pickle formats, standardizing training, metrics, and confusion matrices.
+All tooling is dataset-agnostic, enabling its application to existing public datasets and facilitating cross-benchmark comparability.}